Coronavirus precautions for patients and others facing higher risks

 Who is at risk of infection or complications?

-It continues to look like older people with coronary heart disease or high blood pressure are more likely to develop more severe symptoms.
+It continues to look like older people with heart disease or high blood pressure are more likely to develop more severe symptoms.

 Stroke survivors and those with heart disease, including high blood pressure and congenital heart defects, may face an increased risk for complications if they become infected with the COVID-19 virus.
-People with diabetes, compromised immune systems, chronic lung diseases and other underlying conditions also may be at risk of more severe illness, according to the CDC.
+People with diabetes, compromised immune systems, chronic lung diseases, obesity and other underlying conditions also may be at risk of more severe illness, according to the CDC.

 What if you have symptoms of the coronavirus?